Learning Outcomes

 A relationship where one party (the fiduciary, e.g., a trustee) owes special duties of loyalty, trust, and confidence to another party (the principal or beneficiary) and must act in that party's best interests.Key Term: Equitable Proprietary Interest

-Once these prerequisites are met, tracing can proceed, allowing the claimant to follow the trust property through various substitutions and mixtures.
+Once these prerequisites are met, tracing can proceed, allowing the claimant to follow the trust property through various substitutions and mixtures and then elect the most advantageous proprietary response.

 The Process of Tracing in Equity